 Traveling as a vegetarian can be like a treasure hunt at times.
 It is a joy to see more than a few choices on the menu or the buffet spread.
 For vegetarian Food in Sri Lanka, I knew I would get the basic South Indian food – like Rice and some Curry, wherever I go.

 From my first trip, I remember eating a lot of red string hoppers on the road.
 However, this time I was there for an exquisite culinary experience with MasterChef George Calombaris.
-So, my senses were all prepared to enjoy the culinary delights of the MasterChef and the food in Sri Lanka on the road trip.
+So, my senses were all prepared to enjoy the culinary delights of the MasterChef and the food on the road trip.

-So, what did this vegetarian discover in Sri Lanka!
+So, what did this vegetarian discover!